-Painful ear infections are a rite of passage for children—by the age of five, nearly every child has experienced at least one episode.
+Painful ear infections are a rite of passage for babies and children—by the age of five, nearly every child has experienced at least one episode.
 Most ear infections either resolve on their own (viral) or are effectively treated by antibiotics (bacterial).
 But sometimes ear infections and/or fluid in the middle ear may become a chronic problem leading to other issues, such as hearing loss, or behavior and speech problems.
 In these cases, insertion of an ear tube by an otolaryngologist (ear, nose, and throat specialist) may be considered.

 what are ear tubes?